abaresk/abaresk.github.io/content/posts/debugging-gen-3.md

 ## Watching global variables

 The Gen III Pokémon games use many global variables.
 VSCode allows you to watch these variables -- when the program is paused, you can see their current values.
-The interface can interprets and displays C data types, allowing you to easily explore how structs and arrays defined in the source code are used.
+The interface interprets and displays C data types, allowing you to easily explore how structs and arrays defined in the source code are used.

 For example, we can watch the internal representation of a trainer card `sTrainerCard->trainerCard`.
-When the game is paused, we see its value which includes the trainer ID, money, and play time:
+When the game is paused, we see its value which includes the trainer ID, Pokédex count, and play time:

 <br>
 {{<figure src="/posts/debugging-gen-3/watching.png">}}